prihunt/prihunt.com/README.md

-# Prihunt
+# Pryhunt

-The main webapp for Prihunt.
+The main webapp for Pryhunt.